 Harley was an outfielder into his high school years and he points back to his 13 to 15 year old travel squad where he really learned how to be part of a team.
 Both as a rookie who had to lug the team equipment to a senior member who set the example for the younger players, it's here where he learned to work within a group.
 He's carried these valuable lessons into his professional life and as an entrepreneur who has founded multiple companies, built teams of people, and created a variety of ventures, it's these inner workings and dynamics of a ball club that he still draws upon today.
 It's his goal that Hornet players walk away with the same value.

-Sonn has over 12 years experience in coaching youth baseball, both as a head coach and an assistant, leading teams to undefeated seasons.
+Sonn has over 13 years experience in coaching teen and youth baseball, both as a head coach and an assistant, leading teams to undefeated seasons.
 His approach to coaching is to teach and create success for all players versus simply managing the stars.
 He understands how to leverage the power of the lineup and the intangibles only learned by both playing and coaching the game.

-His role on the Hornets 14u team will be to coach outfielders, assist with practices, and be a game day base and bench coach.
-He will also focus on team culture.
+His primary role for the Hornets Baseball program is to manage all operations from tournament scheduling, logistics, uniforms, and financial issues, to communications and off-field tasks.
+His goal is to provide the most organized, effective, stable, and communicative baseball program possible.
+He will also assist with practices, and be a game day base and bench coach.
+An important focus of his is team culture.
+Culture really matters to him and all coaches.
 A team that believes it has the support of its coaches and teammates gains the confidence to perform at a higher level.
-Lastly, Sonn will oversee operations from tournament scheduling, logistics, and uniforms, to communications and off-field tasks.

 Hornets Travel Baseball Team & Coaches